Establish authority & increase your rankings

 Over to you

-Ultimately, large companies cannot zero-in on certain niches because they must do things at scale.
-As a small business, you’ll be able to gain visibility with keywords and content that larger companies simply cannot because of their size.
-That’s the key advantage when it comes to developing a small business internet marketing plan.
+As a small business, you’ll be able to gain visibility with keywords and content that larger companies simply won't because of their size.
+That’s the key advantage when developing a small business marketing plan.